ryantd42/NY-Legislative-Git/2023/A6599A-2023/bill.md

  ty.
 All  state departments, commissions, agencies or public authorities shall provide information and advice in a timely  manner  and  otherwise assist the task force with its work.
+  (f)  The  task  force  shall submit a request for any appropriation as shall be necessary to enable the task force to perform its functions and duties to the governor, director of the division of budget,  and  chair- persons  of the senate finance committee and the assembly ways and means committee.
-  (f)  The  task force may hold public hearings, take testimony and make investigations at such places as it deems necessary.
+  (g) The task force may hold public hearings, take testimony  and  make investigations at such places as it deems necessary.
-  (g) The task force shall make a preliminary report to the governor and the legislature of its findings, conclusions, recommendations and activ- ities already undertaken by the task  force,  not  later  than  thirteen months  after  the effective date of this act, and a final report of its findings, conclusions, recommendations and activities already undertaken by the task force, not later than twenty-two months after the  effective date of this act and shall submit with its reports legislative proposals as it deems necessary to implement its recommendations.
+  (h) The task force shall make a preliminary report to the governor and the legislature of its findings, conclusions, recommendations and activ- ities  already  undertaken  by  the  task force, not later than thirteen months after the effective date of this act, and a final report  of  its findings, conclusions, recommendations and activities already undertaken by  the task force, not later than 22 months after the effective date of this act and shall submit with its reports legislative proposals  as  it deems necessary to implement its recommendations.
   §  2.
 This  act  shall take effect on the sixtieth day after it shall have become a law and shall expire 2 years  after  such  effective  date when upon such date the provisions of this act shall be deemed repealed.